 Hide those pesky bra straps when you don’t have the right bra

 Now, let’s discuss how what to do when you’re clothing is designed for a special bra that you don’t have.
-This will will often make your bra straps show and have you looking for options to prevent those pesky bra straps from showing.
+This will often make your bra straps show and have you looking for options to prevent those pesky bra straps from showing.

 The obvious solution is to get the right bra for the clothing, but I realize that you can’t always do that in a pinch.
-If you need a racerback bra in a pinch, did you can use a paperclip threaded through the hardware on the back of a standard bra to cinch the straps in to align to a racerback top or dress?
+If you need a racerback bra in a pinch, you can use a paperclip threaded through the hardware on the back of a standard bra to cinch the straps in to align to a racerback top or dress?

 Another quick fix option is to “just go with it,” and by that I mean, make showing your bra straps be intentional.
 You can successfully pull this off in one of two ways.
 You can find a bra in your lingerie drawer that blends in with your top, such as a similar color or a color related to your outfit.
 Or you can choose a bra that begs to be seen (again in a color that complements your outfit) but maybe with a detail such as a sheer or mesh panel or an accent of lace.